HyeongseokSon1/deep_blur_detection_and_classification/README.md

 ## Synthetic Dataset
 - download [synthetic train set](https://drive.google.com/file/d/1QUygL2nalHldcJMwFJPfPFWokMoIbI9L/view?usp=sharing)(337MB) and [synthetic test set](https://drive.google.com/file/d/1-lV3CS_6rI_by6StkGQYsdn0SeOxwepu/view?usp=sharing)(11.5MB) from google drive
 - Note that sharp pixels, motion-blurred pixels, and defocus-blurred pixels in GT blur maps are labeled as 0, 100, and 200, respectively, in the [0,255] range.

+## License ##
+This software is being made available under the terms in the [LICENSE](LICENSE) file.

+Any exemptions to these terms requires a license from the Pohang University of Science and Technology.

+## About Coupe Project ##
+Project ‘COUPE’ aims to develop software that evaluates and improves the quality of images and videos based on big visual data.
+To achieve the goal, we extract sharpness, color, composition features from images and develop technologies for restoring and improving by using it.
+In addition,ersonalization technology through userreference analysis is under study.